by Freddy Tran Nager, Founder of Atomic Tango + Self-Marketing Advocate; Photo by Matthieu Joannon on Unsplash…

 5. Emphasize educational accomplishments, too.

 Unless you’re a recent grad or your educational accomplishments outweigh your work experience, education should follow experience on your resume.
 Now, within that section, list your most impressive degree first, which may not be your most advanced degree.
-If you received your bachelors at UC Berkeley and your masters at the Sohcahtoa Correspondence School, put Berkeley first.
+If you received your BA at erkeley and your MA at the Sohcahtoa Correspondence School, put Berkeley first.

 Now, if you’re a college grad, don’t list your high school unless you did something extraordinary there, like leading your football team to the Texas championship… and only if you’re applying for a job in Texas.